 Both analyzers are currently programmed to warm-up automatically at 7:00 AM Monday through Friday.
-However, if necessary to manually initiate warm-up, press the POWER key located on the operation panel (located at lower left under the screen) to switch on the analyzer.
-This will initiate an 18-minute warm-up sequence.
+However, if necessary to manually initiate warm-up, press the POWER key located on the operation panel (located at upper right) to switch on the analyzer.
+This will initiate a 10-minute warm-up sequence.
 The analyzer Status screen displays the analyzer's current operating mode (WARMING-UP).
-Check for leaks and record pump pressure during the 18-minute WARMING-UP sequence.
-To check flow rate at a time other that during the WARMING-UP sequence, first verify that the analyzer is in STAND-BY mode.
-Press MENU then MAINTE on the Status screen.
-The valves operate as toggle switches.
+Check for leaks and record pump pressure during the 10-minute WARMING-UP sequence.